No rules, really?

 Still no, but you can resupply in towns along the way.

 What if someone cheats?

 First, just don’t do that.
 Let’s try to be better than the people who think a win is more important than integrity.
 This ain’t professional cycling.

 What is the best boat for R2AK?

 Great question.
 We have no idea.
 We intentionally picked the start date because the winds are of unpredictable strength and duration.
-There is an ongoing debate on whether the optimal boat will favor sail, oars, or paddles.
-From the conversations we’ve had, usually sailors are scared of the rowers, rowers are scared of the sailors, and kayakers don’t seem to be scared of anything.
+There is an ongoing debate on whether the optimal boat will favor sail, oars, pedals, or paddles.
+If you’re trying to win, you should know that it’s always been a sailboat.
+If you want to win a marathon you should wear shoes, if you want to win this you should probably sail.
+But, how many people enter marathons to win?
 Our best advice is to choose a boat design based on your skills, then go for it.

 How long will it take?